October 2, 2023.

 I’d like to thank Jesper Lundquist for this clarification, as well as for the quality of his commentary.

-I am very proud to publish this first article on Sihing Nico’s Talk – Martial Arts Culture and History.
+I am very proud to publish this first post on Kung Fu Coffee Break – Martial Arts Culture and History.
 I could not start with anything other than this one.
 The 詠春 holds a very important place in my life and I deeply love this martial art.
 The 詠春 built me as an individual and as a martial artist.
 He has responded to my need to learn to defend myself and I have been teaching him for many years with great dedication.

 In this post I will deal with terminology only.
 I will not discuss the technical specificities of the different lineages.
 For this aspect, I particularly recommend reading Complete Wing Chun, Roots and Branches of Wing Tsun and The 6 Core Elements (references are at the end of this post).
 These books are very good resources about the system, the authors address both the historical and cultural sides as the technical side.